-He was appointed to 'Brexit' Secretary by incoming Prime Minister Theresa May on 13 July 2016, a new brief created by May to help coordinate Britain's departure from the European Union.
-Davis has been a staunch proponent of Brexit and campaigned devotedly for 'Vote Leave' in the referendum of 2016.
+A veteran Conservative, he was appointed as 'Brexit' Secretary by the incoming Prime Minister Theresa May on 13 July 2016, a new brief she created to help coordinate Britain's departure from the European Union.
+Davis has been a staunch Brexit supporter and campaigned devotedly for 'Vote Leave' in the 2016 referendum.

 - 'Right now, Britain’s energy policy is a costly mess.
 Subsidised wind farms scar our countryside but stand idle on the coldest days.'

 - 'Even the Government accepts its growth-killing green policies will cost Britain many tens of billions.
 We need an urgent and radical change, of course.'